IdkIsThisAGooodName/IdkIsThisAGooodName/README.md

 - Physics & Astronomy (yes, I'm that kind of nerd)

 ---
+😶‍🌫️ **Beyond Coding**
+- Tennis Enthusiast 🎾 - keeps me on my toes (and off my desk)
+- Avid Reader 📚 - always escaping into other worlds (mostly fantasy)
+- Playing Piano 🎹 - crafting melodies as smoothly as i write code (my code almost never works)
+---

 🎲 **Fun facts**
 - I like space, code, and sometimes combining both
-- My code occasionally works on the first try... and that's terrifying
+- My code occasionally works on the *first try* ... and thats both a miracle a mystery (sometimes terrifying)
 - Always open to cool ideas and collabs

 ---